bilig

 If a Mastra agent needs spreadsheet math, keep the workbook code in ordinary TypeScript.
 Mastra should get small tool wrappers: one tool reads a summary range, and one tool writes a validated input cell and returns the formula readback.

-That keeps the agent boundary boring. @bilig/headless owns formulas, serialization, and restore checks; createTool owns the schema and the tool name the model sees.
+That keeps the agent boundary boring. @bilig/workpaper owns formulas, serialization, and restore checks; createTool owns the schema and the tool name the model sees.

 git clone https://github.com/proompteng/bilig.git

-The Mastra lane returns tool IDs and a verified write result:
+The adapter lane returns tool IDs and a verified write result without installing Mastra:

 {